 Ehlers-Danlos Syndrome (EDS)

-“Ehlers-Danlos Syndrome (EDS) is a group of inherited disorders that affect the connective tissues responsible for providing strength and elasticity to the skin, joints, and blood vessels.
+Ehlers-Danlos Syndrome (EDS) is a group of inherited disorders affecting the connective tissues that provide strength and elasticity to the skin, joints, and blood vessels.

 It is distinct from Hypermobility Spectrum Disorders (HSD), which involve symptoms related to increased joint mobility but do not meet the stricter diagnostic criteria for EDS.